 If you’ve got $200 to spend on a wireless gaming headset, then there are as of yet no options more appealing than the Sennheiser GSP 370 with its record-breaking 100-hour battery life, as well as the tried and true Sennheiser standard of quality.

-Two things spring to mind when we think high-end Sennheiser headsets: top of the line, audiophile-grade sound quality and an equally impressive price tag to go with it.
+Two things come to mind when we think high-end Sennheiser headsets: top of the line, audiophile-grade sound quality, and an equally impressive price tag to go with it.

 But Sennheiser has recently released the GSP 370 – their newest wireless gaming headset that looks to retain the high level of quality we’ve come to expect from this manufacturer while dropping the price down to a more approachable level.
 And if this wasn’t enough to pique your interest, it also allegedly has a 100-hour battery life, which is just insane.